-While playing an MP3, press the TUNE/FF•REW/FOLDER button ▲ or ▼ to scan forward or backward through available folders.
+While playing a CD with MP3s, press the TUNE/FF·REW/FOLDER button ▲ or ▼ to scan forward or backward through available folders.

-To fast forward or rewind through an audio track, press the TUNE/FF⋅REW/FOLDER button or for more than 1.5 seconds.
+To fast forward or rewind through an audio track, press the TUNE/FF-REW/FOLDER button ▲ or ▼ for more than 1.5 seconds.